Practical guide Board Meetings & Recruitment How do you maintain a motivated and efficient board?

 • Write clear, informative papers which present options and indicate where the board is required to give advice or take decisions; send them out at least a week prior to a board meeting.

-• Invite board members to events, briefing them in advance on who is going to be there, and any advocacy points you wish them to make.
+• Invite board members to events, briefing them in advance on who is going to be there, ensuring they can engage with the organisation outside board meetings in an effort to learn about its activities, build relationships and make any advocacy points you wish them to make.

 Related resources